Putting on a Show

 Opening Night

 With Choose What You Pay tickets being available, you may want to consider decreasing your comp offers on opening night and encouraging guests to buy a ticket.
 Your friends and family are your biggest supporters and they want to see you thrive!
-So consider asking them to purchase a ticket to support you putting on the show and your career.
+So consider asking them to purchase a ticket to support you in putting on the show and your career.
 Ways you could talk to them about this are:

-• I would love for you to support me in putting on my show by coming to my opening night and buying a ticket
+I would love for you to support me in putting on my show by coming to my opening night and buying a ticket

-• You know the effort it has taken to put the show on, it would mean a lot to me to have you buy a Choose What You Pay ticket to opening night and celebrate!
+You know the effort it has taken to put the show on, it would mean a lot to me to have you buy a Choose What You Pay ticket to opening night and celebrate!

-• Thanks for being a big supporter of my show!
+Thanks for being a big supporter of my show!
 As you know, making shows ain’t cheap, so we would be over the moon if you could come along to opening night by purchasing a Choose What You Pay ticket

 For arts industry invites, it may be difficult to convince them to buy a ticket as some are so used to being offered a comp.
-It may take a bit of time for the industry to catch on, so for now we would recommend offering comps to industry that you would value having at your opening night.
+It may take a bit of time for the industry to catch on, so for now, we would recommend offering comps to industry that you would value having at your opening night.

 After the show